Frequently Asked Questions about the Group Health STP Presented by Alaska Airlines

 A: The aid stations provide basic first aid to get you back on the road and have limited medical supplies.
+Over the counter drugs will ONLY be at staffed medical stations, which are located at the free food stops.
+Mini stops will not be equipped with medication, only basic first aid supplies.
 Please carry your own medication to cover known conditions and plan ahead for common occurrences such as muscle fatigue, saddle sores, sun burn, and chapped lips.

 Q: Is there a map of the route?

-A: Yes, One will be included in your rider packet or you can download the PDF from the "Quick Downloads" page.
+A: Yes, One will be included in your rider packet or you can download the PDF from the Route Logistics page.